YashTotale/react-ecosystems/README.md

 # React Ecosystems

-A Mini Project to learn about tools in the React Ecosystem that make it easier to create large and organized React Applications.
+A mini project to learn about tools in the React Ecosystem that make it easier to create large and organized React Applications.

-**The following sections detail the steps it would take to recreate this template.**

 ## React